 Fewer than 1 in 100 people have these.

-- Damage to the kidneys caused by chemicals from the dying cancer cells collecting in the blood (tumour lysis syndrome) – you will have regular blood tests to check the chemical balance of your blood and may be given tablets
+- Damage to the kidneys caused by chemicals from the dying cancer cells collecting in the blood (tumour lysis syndrome).
+You may have tablets to take

-- About 1 in 20 people (5%) have a severe allergic reaction, with wheezing, an itchy rash and a drop in blood pressure – your doctor or nurse will give you medicines beforehand to try to prevent a reaction and if you do have a reaction, your nurse will slow or stop your drip for a while
+- About 1 in 20 people (5%) have a severe allergic reaction, with wheezing, an itchy rash and a drop in blood pressure.
+Your doctor or nurse will give you medicines beforehand to try to prevent a reaction.
+If you do have a reaction, your nurse will slow or stop your drip for a while

 - Sadness or depression